Elizabeth Packard: Life after the trial

-Elizabeth petitioned the Illinois and Massachusetts legislatures, and in 1869 legislation was passed in those states allowing married women equal rights to property and custody of their children.
-Upon this being passed, her husband voluntarily ceded custody of their children back to Elizabeth, and her children came to live with her in Chicago.
+Packard petitioned the Illinois and Massachusetts legislatures, and in 1869 legislation was passed in those states allowing married women equal rights to property and custody of their children.
+Upon the passing of this legislation, Packard's husband voluntarily ceded custody of their children back to her, and her children came to live with her in Chicago.

-Elizabeth realized how narrow her legal victory had been; while she had escaped confinement, it was largely a measure of luck.
-The underlying social principles which had led to her confinement still existed.
+Packard realized how narrow her legal victory had been, and that the underlying social principles which had led to her confinement still existed.
 She founded the Anti-Insane Asylum Society and published several books, including Marital Power Exemplified, or Three Years Imprisonment for Religious Belief (1864), Great Disclosure of Spiritual Wickedness in High Places (1865), The Mystic Key or the Asylum Secret Unlocked (1866), and The Prisoners' Hidden Life, Or Insane Asylums Unveiled (1868).
-In 1867, the State of Illinois passed a "Bill for the Protection of Personal Liberty" which guaranteed that all people accused of insanity, including wives, had the right to a public hearing.
-She also saw similar laws passed in three other states.
-Even so, she was strongly attacked by medical professionals and anonymous citizens, unlike others such as Dorothea Dix, with her former doctor from the Jacksonville Insane Asylum, Dr. McFarland, who privately called her "a sort of Joan D'Arc in the matter of stirring up the personal prejudices".
+In 1867, the State of Illinois passed a "Bill for the Protection of Personal Liberty" which guaranteed that all people accused of insanity, including wives, had the right to a public hearing, as did Massachusetts.

+Packard also saw similar laws passed in three other states.
+Even so, she was strongly attacked by medical professionals and anonymous citizens, unlike others such as Dorothea Dix, with her former doctor from the Jacksonville Insane Asylum, Dr. Andrew McFarland, who privately called her "a sort of Joan D'Arc in the matter of stirring up the personal prejudices".
 As such, Elizabeth's work on this front was "broadly unappreciated" while she was alive.
 She only received broader recognition, starting in the 1930s, by a well-known historian of mental illness, Albert Deutsch, and again in the 1960s from those who were "attacking the medical model of insanity".

 She died on July 25, 1897.
-In her obituary, The Inter Ocean, a Chicago newspaper, described her as "the reformer of insane asylum methods".
+In her obituary, The Inter Ocean described her as "the reformer of insane asylum methods".

-Literary references

-Barbara Sapinsley was the first to write anything at length on E.P.W.
-Packard.
-Her 1991 book, informed by Packard's family in the late 1960s/early 1970s, took 20 years to find a publisher.
-The Private War of Mrs. Packard is a true biography of this important woman.

-Linda V. Carlisle and University of Illinois Press brought out Elizabeth Packard: A Noble Fight in 2010.
-Includes individual legislation that Packard campaigned for and/or helped bring about.

-Barbara Hambly refers to Elizabeth Packard in some detail in her 2005 novel on the insanity of Mary Todd Lincoln (The Emancipator's Wife: A Novel of Mary Todd Lincoln.)